Maintaining a healthy cash flow to fund innovation is increasingly important as new technologies continue disrupting the status quo.

 If we break down the proposed R&D expenses into more details, a likely scenario would look something like this:

-As we can see, the real R&D Innovation Budget for ACME is not 10% of revenue.
+As we can see, ACME’s real R&D Innovation Budget is not 10% of revenue.
 It is 5.9%.

 And there are some of these very common R&D expenses that WATS and Manufacturing Intelligence can significantly impact.
 You likely guessed it already: data-finding, manufacturing debugging and travel expenses.